Augustus Caesar (emperor 27 B.C.—

 The portrait is made after the same original, now lost, as the armoured statue from Prima Porta (at the Vatican in Rome).
 The two portraits are extremely similar in their execution.
 The hair over the forehead is arranged with a claw-formed lock over the right eye and a fork-shaped lock over the left.
 The rest of the hair has been executed in somewhat fainter relief.
 The head is turned markedly to the right and this portrait thus seems to be more energetic than its counterpart, the Prima Porta statue.

-The circumstances of the discovery of this portrait — it was found together with a portrait of Tiberius, in the “crown prince” type — offer a dating of 4—14 A.D. for the group of portraits.
+The circumstances of the discovery of this portrait — it was found together with a portrait of Tiberius, in the “crown prince” type — offer a dating of 4—

 I. N. 1443